Best Time for a Tanzania Safari: When to See the Big Five

 Kilimanjaro Trek Health & Medication Tips – Good hygiene supports your health — especially at altitude.

-Qn 3.
-Is the water on Kilimanjaro safe to use for hygiene?
+Is the water on Kilimanjaro safe for washing and drinking?

 Ready to Trek Kilimanjaro with Comfort?